edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-07-17-cyberbullying-training-for-teachers.md

 * Defining a teacher’s role in preventing and reporting bullying
 * Identifying ways to work moral engagement into daily lessons

-This is just the beginning, and every school building will have different needs.
+This is just the beginning, and every school will have different needs.
 Good training designs begins with a [training needs analysis](/blog/training-needs-analysis/) that will help your school figure out exactly where to start.

 ### Identify trainees